jiahui333/banking-insight-app/back-end/README.md

 As an account holder, I can see an overview of my accounts with respective IBAN numbers.

-As an account holder, I can send money to another account.
+As an account holder, I can add transactions to my account.

-As an account holder, I can receive money from another account.

 As an account holder, I can check my balance and transactions of each account.